Nick Pace: Background

-Pace trains with the Tiger Schulmann Fight Team in Elmwood Park, New Jersey, alongside former Bellator champion Lyman Good and former UFC Bantamweight title contender Jimmie Riveral.
+Pace trains with the Tiger Schulmann Fight Team in Elmwood Park, New Jersey, alongside former Bellator champion Lyman Good and former UFC Bantamweight title contender Jimmie Rivera.
 Pace is head instructor at the Staten Island branch of Tiger Schulmann's Mixed Martial Arts and has trained with the team since the age of 10, influenced by his childhood love of The Teenage Mutant Ninja Turtles.

 Bellator

 Pace began his career in the Ring of Combat promotion at Ring of Combat 22.
 He defeated Sean Santella via unanimous decision.
 Pace then joined the Bellator Fighting Championships and gained notice in the media with a flying knee KO of Collin Tebo.
 Pace later said "I hope Bellator calls me because I know I can win their tournament, but I hope the WEC calls me too."

 Ring of Combat

 Despite his wishes to compete in the Bellator tournament, he did not return and instead rejoined Ring of Combat where he defeated Lennox Chance via submission (rear naked choke) in the first round.
 He followed this up with a unanimous decision victory over Jose Adriano at Ring of Combat 29.

 Pace was then rewarded with a Ring of Combat Bantamweight Championship fight against Steve DeAngelis.
 Pace was able to neutralise the wrestling of his opponent to keep himself out of trouble.
 Pace then secured a D'Arce Choke for the tapout, to take the title and become the inaugural champion.
 Pace would later have to relinquish the title, however, after signing with World Extreme Cagefighting.